System U

 In mathematical logic, System U and System U− are pure type systems, i.e. special forms of a typed lambda calculus with an arbitrary number of sorts, axioms and rules (or dependencies between the sorts).

-They were both proved inconsistent by Jean-Yves Girard in 1972.
-This result led to the realization that Martin-Löf's original 1971 type theory was inconsistent as it allowed the same "Type in Type" behaviour that Girard's paradox exploits.
+System U was proved inconsistent by Jean-Yves Girard in 1972 (and the question of consistency of System U− was formulated).
+This result led to the realization that Martin-Löf's original 1971 type theory was inconsistent, as it allowed the same "type in type" behaviour that Girard's paradox exploits.